nodejs/node/doc/api/http.md

 Adds HTTP trailers (headers but at the end of the message) to the message.

-Trailers are **only** be emitted if the message is chunked encoded.
-If not, the trailer will be silently discarded.
+Trailers will **only** be emitted if the message is chunked encoded.
+If not, the trailers will be silently discarded.

-HTTP requires the  `Trailer` header to be sent to emit trailers, with a list of header fields in its value, e.g.
+HTTP requires the  `Trailer` header to be sent to emit trailers, with a list of header field names in its value, e.g.

 ```js
 message.writeHead(200, { 'Content-Type': 'text/plain',